Temperature-dependent toxicity of molluscicides to zebra mussels

 The project will also help determine the probability of treatment success and estimate the treatment costs.
 Four molluscicides will be evaluated – Zequanox, Earthtec QZ, potassium chloride, and niclosamide – to determine the dose and duration required to kill zebra mussels at various water temperatures.

 This project will have an immediate impact for managers who are implementing a rapid response treatment to eradicate a new, localized zebra mussel infestation.
-The project duration is expected to be 1.5 years.

 Project start date: 2016